This is such a vast and sometimes emotional subject to cover that a mere scratch of the surface is offered here.

 Large cone areas result in lower distortion than small diaphragms.

 The efficiency cannot be improved by more than 6dB however much the electrical input is increased.
-The main reason for this is that, particularly at low frequencies, the mechanical power handing capacity becomes the limiting factor.
+The main reason for this is that, particularly at low frequencies, the mechanical power handling capacity becomes the limiting factor.

-The electrical power handling capacity, because of modern construction methods and improved speech coils, has become one of the least important parameters of a loud speaker system.
+The electrical power handling capacity, because of modern construction methods and improved speech coils, has become one of the least important parameters of a loudspeaker system.

 If using an oscillator (sine wave) to test speakers always remember to test at low power levels.
 1W should suffice, as 2W or more at high frequencies can destroy tweeters.
 Test out-of-doors on a flat hard surface with the microphone on the floor at a distance of 1 metre with the speaker being measured as close to the floor as possible (this method reduces erroneous measurements from reflections).
 When the frequency is adjusted to a point where the output falls to half that of the reference, this can be noted as a -3dB point.
 Drop-out or absence of a signal may mean that the tone is out of human, or the equipment's, range and that the amplifier, speaker or say a crossover component is getting very hot instead.
 High frequency testing can result in troublesome radiated harmonics.
 For this reason, square waves are not recommended.
 Pulse (amplitude-modulated) techniques can be used to test a speaker's dynamic performance, but again, care must be taken to eliminate the measurement of reflections.
 A useful 'Audio Oscillator with Tone Burst' was described by J.T.Tiernan in the October '82 Wireless World.